alexirpan/alexirpan.github.io/_posts/2018-10-13-mmo-economy.markdown

 To incentivize this, each donation came with an item.
 The more you donate, the better the item.
 The most expensive item required a 2,000,000 NP donation.
+They also kept a leaderboard of the top ten users by Neopoints donated.

 In many ways, Neopets is a zombie site.
 The flip side is that many users have come back after years of hiatus, dug through their storage, and learned that